 3 Record-Breaking Fabergé Egg Auctions From Across the Industry

-At first, Fabergé eggs were only intended for Russian royalty.
+Fabergé eggs refer to a series of 50 objets d’art created by Russian jewelry house Fabergé for the Romanov imperial family.
+In 1885, Tsar Alexander III commissioned an Easter egg from the company as a gift to his wife.
 Tsar Alexander III became so enamored with them that he insisted on giving one to his wife every Easter until he died in 1894.
 His son, Tsar Nicholas II, kept the House of Fabergé busy crafting eggs for both his mother and wife.
 That all came to an abrupt end with the Russian Revolution of 1917, the royal family’s execution, and many of the Fabergé eggs moving to the Moscow Kremlin Armoury.

 A century later, Fabergé egg auctions now inspire spirited bidding given the pieces’ scarcity and the stories behind them.
-Auction Daily takes a look back at three of the most notable examples.
+Original Fabergé eggs regularly fetch millions of dollars at auction.
+Those interested in more contemporary examples can shop directly through Fabergé’s website.
+Auction Daily takes a look back at three of the most expensive Fabergé eggs to hit the market.

 The Fabergé Winter Egg at Christie’s, 2002